pinobatch/hello-world/Xubuntu_setup.md

 -------
 There used to be an extension called "Ubuntu modifications for Firefox" ([xul-ext-ubufox]) that reminded the user to restart Firefox after APT upgrades it.
-It no longer works with Firefox 57.
+It no longer works with any supported version of Mozilla Firefox.

     sudo apt remove xul-ext-ubufox

+Change these preferences:

+* In General > Language and Appearance > Fonts & Colors > Advanced,
+  set Proportional to Serif and Serif to Jester.
+* In Privacy and Security > Browser Privacy > Tracking Protection, set Use Tracking Protection to Always.
+This blocks scripts and 1-pixel images from domains that track users across sites, based on the list used by the Disconnect extension.

+Install these extensions: [Stylus] and [HTTPS Everywhere]

 Firefox 57 has Ctrl+Q as a shortcut for Quit.
-Ctrl+Q is fine for applications that have only one window, not a tabbed MDI like that of most web browsers since NetCaptor.
+Ctrl+Q is fine for applications with only one window, not a [tabbed MDI] like that of most web browsers since NetCaptor.
 When the user reaches for Ctrl+Tab or Ctrl+W, he may accidentally press Ctrl+Q and lose data in those HTML forms that Restore Previous Session cannot restore.
 The extension that's supposed to fix this ([Disable Ctrl-Q and Cmd-Q]) is not compatible with GNU/Linux because of [bug 1325692].

-But there are two workarounds.
-One is to open `about:config` and set the preferences `browser.showQuitWarning` and `browser.warnOnQuit` to `true`.
-The other is to [downgrade to Firefox 52 ESR], which can still run [Keybinder].
+The workaround is to open `about:config` and set the preferences `browser.showQuitWarning` and `browser.warnOnQuit` to `true`.

-    sudo add-apt-repository ppa:jonathonf/firefox-esr
-    sudo apt update
-    sudo apt install firefox-esr

-While you're in `about:config`, change these preferences as well:

-* Default serif font for Latin script: Jester
-* `privacy.trackingprotection.enabled`: true
-  Firefox Private Browsing blocks domains that track users across sites based on the list used by the Disconnect extension.
-  This enables tracking protection even outside Private Browsing.
-* `network.http.pipelining`: true
-  This requests multiple resources at a time from a web server.

-In Firefox ESR, if `about:support` doesn't show that multiprocess windows are enabled, you may have to enable them manually:

-* `browser.tabs.remote.autostart`: true
-  This enables e10s.

-Some of these preferences take effect once Firefox is restarted.
-So install [Stylus] (or a [previous version of Stylus] in ESR) and [HTTPS Everywhere] before you restart.
+Both must be set because of obscure decisions about the logic of the quit action, documented in [bug 502908 comment 40] and [bug 1325692 comment 26].
+I assume these were intended to reduce alert box fatigue for users of Restore Previous Session.

-Some websites are deliberately incompatible with Firefox tracking protection because their operators fail to figure out how to serve [ads that don't track] users across websites.
-(I admit this is a hard problem because).
+Some websites are deliberately incompatible with Firefox tracking protection for one of two reasons.
+One, as seen on MIT Tech Review, is to strengthen user identity measurement when enforcing a metered paywall.
+The more common reason is that a site's operator fails to consider how to serve [ads that don't track] users across websites.
+(This is a hard problem because third-party ad networks pay out [three times as much] for ads based on tracking than for ads not based on tracking.)
 A [JavaScript switcher] extension works for some but not all sites.
 So I just ignore articles on those sites and block them at the DNS level to keep from visiting them by mistake.
 Others are social networks that build a [shadow profile] (a dossier